Divorce with Dignity

-“Taking the Fight Out of Divorce,” a feature article from the San Antonio Express-News interviewing Kim and Harry Munsinger about collaborative divorce.
+“Taking the Fight Out of Divorce,” a featured article from the San Antonio Express-News interviewing Kim and Harry Munsinger about collaborative divorce.

 Collaborative Law—Start to Finish, a book edited by Kim Munsinger, was designed to instruct practitioners and law students on how to practice collaborative law.
 Although this book was written to teach, clients who want to know a lot more about the collaborative process have read this book.
 Neither the authors nor the editor receive any compensation from sales of this book.
 To purchase a copy, please call TexasBarBooks at (800) 204-2222 ext.
 1411 or (512) 427-1411 in Austin.